Teddy Akumu

-Career
+Club career

 Born in Rachuonyo, Akumu has played club football for Gor Mahia, Al Khartoum and ZESCO United.
 In January 2020, he moved to Kaizer Chiefs.

 He was announced as the first foreign signing of J1 League club Sagan Tosu, joining the club for the 2023 season.
+After limited playing time, Akumu was released at the end of the 2023 season.

+In July 2024, Akumu signed for Iranian club Kheybar Khorramabad.

+On 30 August 2025, Akumu joined Nejmeh in the Lebanese Premier League.

+International career

 He made his international debut for Kenya in 2011.